Private Full Day Tour to Easter Island

 Stop 2

-The largest monument on the ocean continent with 15 statues 6 to 10 meters high and more than 40 tons each.
-Restored in a 100 meter cemetery on rock platform
+The largest monument in Oceania, with 15 statues ranging from 6 to 10 meters tall and weighing over 40 tons each.
+Restored on a 100-meter-long rocky platform in a cemetery.

 3